 A culture of academic integrity at the heart of a community of scholars creates an inspiring environment for teaching and learning.
-It rewards students through enhancing the value of academic work you complete here, by making Foothill known as a place where academic accomplishments are real and true.
+It rewards students through enhancing the value of academic work, by making Foothill known as a place where academic accomplishments are real and true.
 It gives meaning to the daily work of staff, administrators, and faculty.
-We welcome you to our Foothill College ity of scholars community of scholars.